katebeavis/react-native-github-finder/README.md

 For the `GITHUB_TOKEN` follow the steps here https://developer.github.com/v4/guides/forming-calls/#authenticating-with-graphql Select the `repo, user` scopes.

-#### Setting up expo
+### Setting up expo

 You will need to set up expo

 `$ npm install --global expo-cli`

-If you want to run the app on your phone you will need to download the expo app
+If you want to run the app on your phone you will need to download the expo app.

 ## Running the app